-refresh_token (string) Refresh Token for Globus Auth

-auth_client (AuthClient) AuthClient capable of using the refresh_token access_token (string) Initial Access Token to use, only used if expires_at is also set expires_at (int) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch)

-on_refresh (callable) Will be called as fn(token_data) any time this authorizer fetches a new access_token class globus_sdk.ClientCredentialsAuthorizer(confidential_client, scopes, access_token=None, expires_at =None, on_refresh=None) Bases: globus_sdk.authorizers.renewing.RenewingAuthorizer
+- refresh_token (str) Refresh Token for Globus Auth - auth_client (AuthClient) AuthClient capable of using the refresh_token - access_token (str, optional) Initial Access Token to use, only used if expires_at is also set - expires_at (int, optional) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch) - on_refresh (callable, optional) A callback which is triggered any time this authorizer fetches a new access_token.
+The on_refresh callable is invoked on the OAuthTokenResponse object resulting from the token being refreshed.
+It should take only one argument, the token response object.
+This is useful for implementing storage for Access Tokens, as the on_refresh callback can be used to update the Access Tokens and their expiration times.